Genealogy by Martha

 Last Modified 15 Aug 2009

 Father James Knox, b.
-Abt 1761, NC Find all individuals with events at this location, d.
-21 Nov 1842, Steele Creek, Mecklenburg Co., NC Find all individuals with events at this location (Age ~ 81 years)
+Abt 1761, NC Find all individuals with events at this locationd.
+21 Nov 1842, Steele Creek, Mecklenburg Co., NC Find all individuals with events at this location (Age 81 years)

 Mother Hannah McFalls, b.
-1767, NC Find all individuals with events at this location, d.
+1767, NC Find all individuals with events at this locationd.
 19 Feb 1847, Steele Creek, Mecklenburg Co., NC Find all individuals with events at this location (Age 80 years)

-Married 1797 SC or NC Find all individuals with events at this location
+Marriage 1797 SC or NC Find all individuals with events at this location

 Family ID F2330 Group Sheet | Family Chart

-Family 1 Violet B. Simeril (Simeral), d.
+Family 1 Violet B. Simeril (Simeral) d.
 1849, Steele Creek, Mecklenburg Co., NC Find all individuals with events at this location

-Married 7 Dec 1838 Mecklenburg Co., NC Find all individuals with events at this location
+Marriage 7 Dec 1838 Mecklenburg Co., NC Find all individuals with events at this location

 • Mecklenburg Marriages 1783 - 1868: